juanmendez/learning-objective-c/README.md

 Notice every `Category file` created uses this pattern `BaseClass+CategoryFileName`.

 Make sure to include the `Category file` in your main file for this to take place.
 Where as in `Kotlin` there is no need to import.

+You can only add methods, not properties.
+This comes handy for extending classes that you don't own such as `NSString`